-This ABC News/Ipsos Poll was conducted March 18th to 19th, 2020 by Ipsos using the probability-based KnowledgePanel®.
+This ABC News/Ipsos Poll was conducted initially from March 18th to 19th, 2020 with the latest wave from April 29 to April 30,2020 by Ipsos using the probability-based KnowledgePanel®.
 This poll is based on a nationally representative probability sample of 512 general population adults age 18 or older.